NielsLeenheer/ReceiptPrinterStatus/README.md

             console.log('The printer cover is', status.coverOpened ? 'open' : 'closed');
         }

-The `status` property contains a `ThermalPrinterInfo` object which has the following properties:
+The `status` property contains a `ReceiptPrinterInfo` object which has the following properties:

 -   `online`<br>
     The printer is online and can accept jobs to print